Johnny Football. Prime Time. All Day. The Boz.

 Johnny Manziel, Deion Sanders, Adrian Peterson and Brian Bosworth will all tell you that their nicknames are a vital part of their image.
 These college football legends are iconic for their abilities on the field, yes, but also for their memorable monikers that people still use today.

-Bulldog fans are probably itching to find out more about their backup gunslinger as they make a run for the College Football Playoff this season.
+Bulldog fans are probably itching to find out more about their gunslinger as they prepare for the College Football Playoff.
 Just know that Bennett’s nickname is part of what makes him special.

 Who is Stetson Bennett?

 Stetson Bennett IV was a two-star recruit out of Pierce County High School in Blackshear, Georgia.
 He originally was a walk-on at Georgia in 2017 but transferred to Jones County Junior College in Ellisville, Mississippi, in 2018 once it was clear he was behind Justin Fields and Jake Fromm on the depth chart.

 The son of two UGA graduates then transferred back to Georgia in 2019 after the school needed an experienced backup.
 He received his chance to man head coach Kirby Smart’s offense last year.

 After departures a season prior and an offseason of murkiness in the quarterback room given JT Daniels’ transfer from USC and Jamie Newman’s decision to opt out, it was Bennett’s job to win over redshirt freshman D’Wan Mathis and Carson Beck in 2020.